 Comforting Cheese Stuffed Manicotti

-Featured in Simple, Tasty Pasta for Every Day.
+Category: Simple, Tasty Pasta for Every Day

 Turn plain pasta shells into an irresistible cheesy dish that’s bursting with rich ricotta, mozzarella, and parmesan flavors.
 These manicotti are seasoned with fresh parsley and baked in savory marinara for a perfect main course.
 Top them with more melty cheese for that added wow factor.
 Great for prepping ahead and sharing with loved ones, they’re a go-to choice for both fancy dinners and casual nights.